FlaskSimpleAuth Documentation

 As retrieving the stored information is enough to steal the password (plaintext)

-or at least impersonate a user (hash), consider avoiding digest
+or at least impersonate a user (hash), consider avoiding digest altogether.

 HTTP Digest Authentication only makes sense for unencrypted connexions, which